 “Don’t tell me it’s a sin to be in love with her instead of him.”

 2021 is here and Hollywood has still not been able to go queer!
-You might come and vehemently refute my claims by citing the measly examples in which a supporting actor has possibly kissed a random person of the same-sex (Star Wars: The Rise of Skywalker, is that you?), but that’s about it.
+You might come and vehemently refute my claims by citing the measly examples in which a supporting actor has possibly kissed a random person of the same sex (Star Wars: The Rise of Skywalker, is that you?), but that’s about it.
 With studies from GLAAD showing how under-represented the LGBTQ+ community is in Hollywood, the alarming question regarding diversity and representation remain — and the difference is stark, vivid, ugly and undeniable.

 Most of the films that are diverse in their representation come from the independent films sector.
-For example, Moonlight, a gay black film by Barry Jenkins, took the Academy by storm, avenging the previous insult of its predecessor Ang Lee’s Brokeback Mountain losing at the Oscars due to the prejudices of the conservative Academy board.
+For example, Moonlight, a gay Black film by Barry Jenkins, took the Academy by storm, avenging the previous insult of its predecessor Ang Lee’s Brokeback Mountain losing at the Oscars due to the prejudices of the conservative Academy board.
 At the same time, popular TV shows like Friends have been criticised for lack of representation in forms of openly gay characters, or people of colour and their problematic gags about the LGBTQ+ community.
-However, shows like The Big Bang Theory have featured Jim Parsons, a gay male actor, in the lead.
+However, series like The Big Bang Theory have featured Jim Parsons, a gay male actor, in the lead.
 While recent projects like Schitt’s Creek have championed the cause by casting Daniel Levy as the pansexual dramatic brother, David, in the show, it is important to note that all these characters predominantly check off the pre-requisites.
 While some of the characters indeed identify themselves as queer, they are usually white men playing the characters.

 The problem is too deep-rooted and cannot be changed overnight.
-Cultural conservatism and homophobia are important sociological aspects which have directly impacted the film industry whose beliefs stem from catering to the audience’s likes.
+Cultural conservatism and homophobia are important sociological aspects that have directly impacted the film industry whose beliefs stem from catering to the audience’s likes.
 We inculcate heteronormativity from a very nascent stage.
 Heterosexuality is the only possible way to be, and even textbooks lack gender fluid representation.
 We are assigned pronouns like he/him and she/her, while other pronouns like they/them are never taken into consideration.
-This leaves the queer people confused and disillusioned regarding their identity and feel alienated, while those who identify as heterosexuals remain ignorant and uneducated about their peers’ problems.
+This leaves the queer community confused and disillusioned regarding their identity and feel alienated, while those who identify as heterosexuals remain ignorant and uneducated about their peers’ problems.
 It is a societal evil and needs to be combated with real consideration.
 Children imbibe values portrayed in cartoons and derive inspiration from such characters.
 The lack of LGBTQ+ representation in Disney films and the like is not very favourable.
 When Toy Story 4 featured a very short scene depicting a same-sex couple, there was an outrage.
 It is challenging to encounter conservatism, but if not now, then when?

 Cis-het white males playing gay characters is quite a common phenomenon in Hollywood.
 This might leave the young members of the LGBTQ+ community frustrated when they see their favourite gay character grace the red carpets with their wife.
 They are possibly left under the impression that the lines between reel and real are blurred; one can probably only be gay on-screen, but in real life, heterosexuality is the way out.
 Similar problems arose when quite recently when Harry Styles graced the cover of Vogue dressed in gender fluid clothing.
 Styles has previously attended the MetGala event dressed in gender-fluid clothing, pearl earrings and black heels; he was stunning and ethereal.
 He has been attacked vehemently by angry, intolerant right-wingers.
 Surprisingly enough, his fanbase, which includes young teens, have rushed to his support.
 While Styles has been lauded for his bravado, we are left wondering, would the reception be same for a queer woman of colour?